Launch your business with a gift

 To actually file articles of organization, submit Articles of Organization (Form DOS-1336-f) to the Department of State.
 The articles can be submitted by:

 In order to register an LLC in New York, businesses must publish a Notice of Formation in two local newspapers.
-New York’s publishing requirement is a step that few other states have.
+The New York LLC publication requirement is a step that few other states have.
 While it’s relatively easy to meet this standard, it can substantially increase the cost and time of forming an LLC in NY.

 The publication process for NY LLCs